 Zone C-1 is located east of Thornton Road and north of Bear Creek.
-Improvements maintained include back-up walls, landscaping between the walls and curb, landscaped medians, and fund a proportionate share of the costs for Vivian "Lady B" Baxter Park.
+Improvements maintained include the back-up walls, landscaping between the walls and curb, landscape medians, and fund a proportionate share of the costs for Vivian "Lady B" Baxter Park.

-There is a request for an appropriation of \$27,776.56 from the reserve for continuing appropriations to balance the budget.
+There is a request for an appropriation of \$30,700.56 from the reserve for continuing appropriations to balance the budget.
 The amount remaining in the reserve after this requested appropriation is not considered sufficient to meet future obligations and still provide for future contingencies.
 Any unexpended budgeted funds are returned to the Zone C-1 account at the close of the fiscal year.

-The anticipated reserve in Zone C-1 is not sufficient to continue appropriating funds at prior year's levels as the zone has been insolvent for the past two years.
+The anticipated reserve in Zone C-1 is not sufficient to continue appropriating funds at prior years' levels as the zone has been insolvent for the past two years.
 To address the limited available revenue, wall repairs will no longer be funded.
 All walls are a development requirement and are constructed on private property.
 SMC Section 8.30.040.D obligates the property owner to repair any wall constructed as a condition of development.
 Reductions in frequency of landscape maintenance services will be evaluated along with a reduction in irrigation frequency.
 Zone C-1 also pays its proportionate share of the cost to maintain Baxter Park.
 Zone C-1 was originally formed, and budget set based on maintaining the only street landscaping installed with the development.
-Baxter Park maintenance cost was added to Zone C-1 in 1997 without an increase in the existing assessment.
+Baxter Park maintenance costs were added to Zone C-1 in 1997 without an increase in the existing assessment.
 Annually increasing park maintenance costs are taking a larger percentage of the budget and requiring an ever-increasing appropriation from the reserve.
-For FY 2023-24, the estimated share was \$24,400, which is approximately 33 percent of the revenue generated by Zone C-1.
-If reserve appropriations continue at past years' magnitude, Zone C-1 will be insolvent in 2 to 3 years.
-It is further recommended the proportionate share of Baxter Park costs. estimated at \$24,400, be funded by the General Fund, Account 010-3070-590.
+For FY 2024-25, the estimated share is \$24,400, which is approximately 33 percent of the revenue generated by Zone C-1.
+If reserve appropriations continue at past years' magnitude.
+Zone C-1 will be insolvent in 2 to 3 years.
+It is further recommended the proportionate share of Baxter Park costs, estimated at \$24,400, be funded by the General Fund Account 4540-700-630006-100-000-30-45-000-000-000-.
 Zone C-1 will be able to continue to fund scheduled maintenance of the development's street landscaping but will not be able to fund any enhancements or replacements without the property owners approving an increase in the assessment.

 When the assessment for Zone C-1 was originally approved, it did not include a provision for an annual escalator.
 The assessment cannot be increased without the affected property owners voting to approve the increase.
-Therefore, no change is proposed in the \$119.24/dueF assessment for FY 2024-25.
-If the assessment was set at a level that would fully fund the estimated FY 2024-25 expenditures without an appropriation from the reserve, the assessment would be \$167.05/dueF.
+Therefore, no change is proposed in the \$119.24/dueF assessment for FY 2025-26.
+If the assessment was set at a level that would fully fund the estimated FY 2025-26 expenditures without an appropriation from the reserve, the assessment would be \$172.08/dueF.

-The anticipated Zone C-1 reserve balance as of June 30, 2024, is -\$70,263.68.
+The anticipated Zone C-1 reserve balance as of June 30, 2025, is -\$100,964.24.
 The recommended reserve balance is \$1,465,760.95.
-Zone C-1 would require an appropriation from the general fund to cover contracted expenses, utilities, and administration even without budgeting for eventual, but unscheduled expenditures.
+Zone C-1 would require an appropriation from the general fund to cover contracted expenses, utilities, and administration, even without budgeting for eventual, but unscheduled expenditures.
 This zone will require further analysis to determine whether it can continue to fund maintenance of all improvements for which it was formed and at the current service levels.